 Afford Anything – Run by Paula Pant, a really smart and entrepreneurial woman who reached financial independence in her early 30’s through real estate investing.
 In my opinion, great for productivity and real estate investing.

-Root of Good – Family man who retired at 33.
-Also lives in Raleigh, NC!
-Covers a broad variety of financial independence and early retirement topics.
+Root of Good – Family man who retired at 33 with three kids!
+Also lives in Raleigh, NC and covers a broad variety of financial independence and early retirement topics.

 Chose FI – My favorite podcast of 2017!
 Very entertaining, motivational, and full of actionable advice to build wealth and achieve financial independence.